 - 9. If two or more samples of soil or crushed rock are taken from sampling points at the same sampling location that are at the same depth, the sample meets an applicable excess soil quality standard if the average of the sampling results meets that standard. - 10.
 The averaging provision set out immediately above does not allow for compositing of samples of soil or crushed rock that will be analyzed for volatile contaminants, including volatile organic compounds. - 11.
 Field logs are recorded and finalized for all sampling locations to document the soil conditions within the project area. - 12.
-The volume of any free-flowing product encountered at the project area and/ or removed from the project area is monitored, recorded and disposed of appropriately. - 13.
+The volume of any free-flowing product encountered at the project area and/or removed from the project area is monitored, recorded and disposed of appropriately. - 13.
 A sufficient number of soil samples shall be collected and analyzed to determine the representative pH of soil in the project area. - 14.
-At a minimum, every soil sample required to be taken must be analyzed for all of the following parameters: - i. petroleum hydrocarbons (F1 through F4) including benzene, toluene, ethylbenzene, xylenes; - ii. metals and hydride-forming metals (antimony, arsenic, barium, beryllium, boron, cadmium, chromium, cobalt, copper, lead, molybdenum, nickel, selenium, silver, thallium, uranium, vanadium and zinc); - iii. sodium adsorption ratio (SAR) and electrical conductivity (EC) if the soil is excavated from an area where a substance has been used for the purpose of keeping the area safe for use under conditions of snow or ice, unless the soil is to be finally placed at a location referenced in subsection 1 (3) of Section D of PART I of this document; - iv. any contaminant of potential concern (COPC) identified during the assessment of past uses; and - v. leachate analysis for certain contaminants as outlined in subsection 2 (5) in Section B of PART I of this document. - 15.
+At a minimum, every soil sample required to be taken, whether through an in situ sampling approach or stockpile sampling approach, must be analyzed for all of the following parameters: - i. petroleum hydrocarbons (F1 through F4) including benzene, toluene, ethylbenzene, xylenes; - ii. metals and hydride-forming metals (antimony, arsenic, barium, beryllium, boron, cadmium, chromium, cobalt, copper, lead, molybdenum, nickel, selenium, silver, thallium, uranium, vanadium and zinc); - iii. sodium adsorption ratio (SAR) and electrical conductivity (EC) if the soil is excavated from an area where a substance has been used for the purpose of keeping the area safe for use under conditions of snow or ice, unless the soil is to be finally placed at a location referenced in subsection 1 (3) of Section D of PART I of this document; - iv. any contaminant of potential concern (COPC) identified during the assessment of past uses; and - v. leachate analysis for certain contaminants as outlined in subsection 2 (5) in Section B of PART I of this document. - 15.
 In Situ Sampling i. a minimum of three soil samples shall be analyzed if less than 600 cubic metres of soil will be excavated;

-In addition to the rules set out in clauses i-v in paragraph 14 in subsection 2 (3) in Section B of PART I of this document (above), the following additional rules apply to samples collected using an in situ sampling approach (in relation to the area identified where sampling is required):
+Where an in situ sampling approach will be used for a portion of the project area that is to be excavated and required to be sampled, in addition to the rules set out in clauses i-v in paragraph 14 in subsection 2 (3) in Section B of PART I of this document (above), the following rules apply: